John Lankester Parker, OBE, FRAeS, Hon. MSLAE (1896 – 1965)

 In February 1915, age 18, ‘Jack’ Parker became a pupil for seaplane training and then an instructor at Windermere.
 He had obtained his Aviator’s Certificate at the Vickers Flying School, Brooklands on 18 June 1914 and then worked at the Hall School of Flying, Hendon as an instructor.

-During Parker’s time at Windermere – above photo with an F.B.A., he flew to Esthwaite Water and to Coniston Water, gave instruction by moonlight, climbed to 9,450 feet, trained about 75 pupils to fly over water, and achieved more than 500 hours without incident.
+During Parker’s time at Windermere – the above photo is with an F.B.A., he flew to Esthwaite Water and to Coniston Water, gave instruction by moonlight, climbed to 9,300 feet, trained about 75 pupils to fly, and achieved more than 500 hours without incident.
 One such pupil was Donald Macaskie.
 Parker was ‘One of the most successful civilian aeroplane instructors in this country’. – The Aeroplane magazine, 31 May 1916.
 Usual transport for pilots at Windermere was by motorbike, this photo is of him leaving Hill of Oaks.

 Parker began employment with Short Brothers in October 1916 at their Eastchurch works as a part-time test pilot and assistant to the Chief Test Pilot Ronald Kemp.
 Kemp had flown Waterbird as a landplane at Brooklands in June 1911, and Gnosspelius No. 2 at Windermere in April 1912.
 He was recommended for the post by Commodore (later Rear-Admiral Sir) Murray Sueter following a visit to Windermere in his capacity as Superintendent of Aircraft Production.
-After two years, during which most of his time was spent in freelance test flying for Prodger-Isaac Aviation Company, he became Chief Test Pilot at Shorts, a Director in 1943 and retired in 1945.
+He became Chief Test Pilot at Shorts in 1918, a Director in 1943 and retired in 1945.

 In September 1942, Parker test-flew the first Windermere-assembled Short Sunderland flying boat.
 That is, 26 years since he previously flew at Windermere.
 He considered his most rewarding experiences were flying civil Empire flying boats and military Sunderlands.